Headteacher welcome message

 This document is a non-statutory guide to support practitioners and inspectors to help in understanding of child development through the early years.
 It can be used by childminders, nurseries and others, such as OFSTED, throughout the early years as a guide to making best-fit judgements about whether a child is showing typical development for their age, may be at risk of delay or is ahead for their age.
 It is a guide to a typical development while recognising that children develop at their own rates and in their own ways.

-EYFS Guide for Parents
+EYFS Guide for Parents and Carers

 It is widely recognised the vital role that parents have in supporting their children's learning and development.
 Parents need to know what to expect in relation to their child's development through the different age bandsof the EYFS.

 Below is a simple guide which takes parents through the expectations of each age band in the EYFS and how they can support their children's learning and development.
 It also illustrates how parents can support their child during their foundation years.